-Hey, they feel kinda cool too – really, who doesn’t want to be all pouty pouty?
+Hey, they feel kinda cool too—who doesn’t want to be all pouty pouty?

 And that’s where these dodgy lip plumping tools come in.
 The glorious thing is they are non surgical.

-Lip injections have the unfortunate side effect of looking like lip injections.
+Lip injections have the unfortunate side effect of, well, looking like lip injections.

-In contrast these tools can only plump up your natural lips so much, so they actually can work quite well…
+In contrast these tools can only plump up your natural lips so much.
+This means they actually work quite well…